 We barely got the clothes washed from our trip when it was time for the Ravelympics Ravellenic Games.

 (The U.S. Olympic Committee complained about the name, so Ravelry had to change it.)

 I'm "competing" for Team Mitts of Steal.
-For those of you who…Continue
+For those of you who don't know about this charitable organization, we make fingerless…Continue

-A Quilt with a View: three fabulous paper pieced trees from 300 paper pieced quilt block patterns by Carol Doak block # 044 four inches square finished July 27th 2012…Continue
+A Quilt with a View: three fabulous paper pieced trees from 300 paper pieced quilt block patterns by Carol Doak block # 044 four inches square finished July 27th 2012

 I am eagerly waiting for my new "Pfaff Creative Performance" to come in this week, I cant wait to go pick it up, will start working on Christmas presents next weekend.
 I love these new Pfaff sewing machines they are great.
 Does anybody have one?
 How do you like it?

 I must say I was feeling very overwhelmed with all the outstanding quilt projects that I needed to get a handle on, so I took this weekend to get my act together.
 I finished 2 BOMs blocks now I'm ready for August.
 Got my nieces and nephews toppers pieced and ready to go to the LA tomorrow, block picked out, fabric washed, ironed and ready for me to get to cutting for one of my swaps due here by September 1.
 It of course was all that easier to achieve with our heat here in FL reaching…Continue

 I have decided not to take the quilting class I had signed up for.
 Recently have been hand piecing a sampler - have had the pattern for a long time and finally started it.
 Find I enjoy hand piecing so much more - my sewing machine is even put away.
 I realize that one reason it is not done more is because of the time element.
 However, I am retired so have so much more time.

 Here is a sample of the blocks I have done so far:…Continue